See Our Projects Gallery

 The Hall’s were looking to modify two bathrooms to accommodate varied mobility needs for themselves as well as visiting family members.
 This couple is a previous Striking remodel customer, ready for added modifications to support changing accessibility requirements.

-As a certified Age in Place specialist, Designer Kristy walked the couple through floor plan changes that would allow both standing and sitting activities within the spaces and addressed the couple’s desire to not have the rooms feel clinical.
+As a certified Age in Place specialist, Denver kitchen and bath Designer Kristy walked the couple through floor plan changes that would allow both standing and sitting activities within the spaces and addressed the couple’s desire to not have the rooms feel clinical.

 To accommodate a wheelchair, modifications were made to two bathrooms to make the owner’s bathroom fully accessible, taking some space from the secondary bath and adding it to the master.
 The resulting master bath now has a wider doorway, the required turn radius for a wheelchair, plus a barrier-free, open shower that includes a chair, traditional plus handheld sprayer on a slide bar for both standing and sitting users, grab bar access, and recesses for soaps and shampoos.
 The mobility-challenged owner is now able to turn the water on and allow it to warm up before getting into the shower.
 An open vanity for access to the sink for hand washing and teeth brushing, lowered medicine cabinets, sanitary washlets on the toilets, grab bars that double as towel bars, water resistant and slip-resistant floor tiles, motion-detecting lights, illuminated rocker switches, a heat lamp, and no doorknobs all make the bathrooms in the